-Kenya is one of the countries making up the East African Community.
+Kenya is a country found in East Africa.
 Its government is a presidential representative democratic republic.
 The president is elected directly by a popular vote.
 Before the election, the presidential candidates are required by law to nominate a running mate who will serve as the deputy president.
 The president heads both the state and the government.
 He or she is the Commander in Chief of the Kenya Defense Force and the leader of the executive arm of the government.
 The president presides over a cabinet meeting, grants pardon to convicts, preside over state functions, appoints state and government officials, and maintains Kenya’s foreign relations.
 Some of the notable presidents of the Republic of Kenya are looked at below.

 Jomo Kenyatta, born in 1891, was Kenya’s first president, and the leader of the country from 1963 until his death in 1978.
 Before venturing into politics, Kenyatta worked as a carpenter on a sisal farm, an interpreter in Nairobi High Court, and a shop attendant in the city.
 He joined politics in 1924 as a member of the Kikuyu Central Association becoming its secretary general in 1928.
 He went to London in 1929 to champion for the Kikuyu land rights enrolling in several colleges and publishing several articles in the process.
 He returned to Kenya in 1946 and 1951 he led the Mau Mau Rebellion to fight the British colonists.
 Jomo Kenyatta together with five others was arrested in October 1952 and detained until 1961.
 Jomo’s party, Kanu, won the 1963 election with Kenyatta becoming the first Prime Minister of Kenya and the following year he became the country’s first president with Kenya declared a republic.
 He remained president until his death in 1978.
 He is famously referred to as the father of the nation because of his role in the fight for independence.